 Health & Well Being Event

-Sight Support Worthing will be hosting a Health & Wellbeing Event on Thursday 27th February at their Headquarters at 48 Rowlands Road in Worthing, between 10am and 1pm.
+Sight Support Worthing hosted a Health & Wellbeing Event on Thursday 27th February at their Headquarters at 48 Rowlands Road in Worthing, between 10am and 1pm.

-This free event is open to the public and will feature organisations providing care and support services, as well as those involved in addressing a wide range of health-related problems including sight and hearing loss, maintaining fitness, dementia, and social isolation.
+This free event was open to the public and featured organisations providing care and support services, as well as those involved in addressing a wide range of health-related problems including sight and hearing loss, maintaining fitness, dementia, and social isolation.

 Just a gentle reminder to all the shopkeepers of Worthing.

 We don’t want to stop you advertising your business but please be careful about how your position A Boards outside your premises!

 Have you heard about the Hidden Disabilities Sunflower Lanyard Scheme?

 This is an initiative designed to act as a discreet sign that somebody has a hidden disability and requires additional assistance while out in public.
 Pick one up in participating stores, such as M&S or call in and collect one from Sight Support Worthing.

 The lanyards are free and you don’t need to provide proof of a disability.